-Investment in BusConnects (including in Core Bus Corridors, interchange facilities and optimisiation of the network) would help to avoid delays, improve performance, increase bus speeds and allow for reliable journey times and would contribute towards an overall improvement in sustainable mobility, including a shift from car to more sustainable transport modes, and improving traffic flows.
-The bus system that will be delivered under BusConnects will enable more people to travel by bus than ever before, and allow bus commuting to become a viable and attractive choice for increasing numbers of employees, students, shoppers and visitors.
+The provisions relating to bus services and bus rapid transport (including BusConnects Core Radial Bus Network and Orbital Routes, supporting bus services, regional bus services, bus services within the metropolitan towns, coach operations and bus priority measures) would help to avoid delays, improve performance, increase bus speeds and allow for reliable journey times.
+These provisions would also contribute towards an overall improvement in sustainable mobility, including a shift from car to more sustainable transport modes, and improve traffic flows.
+The bus system proposed would enable more people to travel by bus than ever before, and allow bus commuting to become a viable and attractive choice for increasing numbers of employees, students, shoppers and visitors.
 All of this would lead to positive environmental effects including (SEOs AC1 AC2 AC3 PHH2):

-- Reductions in/limits in increases of greenhouse gas emissions and associated achievement of legally binding greenhouse gas emissions targets; - Reductions in/limits in increases of all emissions to air and associated achievement of air quality objectives, thereby contributing towards improvement or air quality and protection of human health: - Reductions in/limits in increases of consumption of non-renewable energy sources and achievement of legally binding renewable energy targets; and - Energy security.
+- Reductions in/limits in increases of greenhouse gas emissions and associated achievement of legally binding greenhouse gas emissions targets; - Reductions in/limits in increases of all emissions to air and associated achievement of air quality objectives, thereby contributing towards improvement or air quality and protection of human health; - Reductions in/limits in increases of consumption of non-renewable energy sources and achievement of legally binding renewable energy targets; and - Energy security.

-Although this sub-programme would contribute towards reductions in emissions to air including noise, an increase noise levels could be experienced at specific locations (SEOs AC1 PHH2).
+Although these provisions would contribute towards reductions in emissions to air including noise, an increase noise levels could be experienced at specific locations (SEOs AC1 PHH2).

-In combination with other parts of the Integrated Implementation Plan and other plans and programmes, including those from the land use sector, BusConnects would help to: improve the development potential of certain zoned lands; facilitate consolidation of urban areas; facilitate reuse and regeneration of brownfield lands; and reduce sprawl (SEO PHH1).
-In this way, BusConnects would help to facilitate a higher efficiency of land utilisation, increases in sustainable mobility and a reduction in the need to develop greenfield lands.
+In combination with other parts of the Strategy and other plans and programmes, including those from the land use sector, these provisions would help to: improve the development potential of certain zoned lands; facilitate consolidation of urban areas; facilitate reuse and regeneration of brownfield lands; and reduce sprawl (SEO PHH1).
+In this way, a higher efficiency of land utilisation, increases in sustainable mobility and a reduction in the need to develop greenfield lands could be achieved.
 The reduced need to develop greenfield lands further away from existing urban areas would result in lower adverse effects upon environmental components such as ecology (SEOs B1 B2 B3), landscape designations (SEO L1), archaeological (SEO CH1) and architectural (SEO CH2) heritage and soil (SEO S1).
 Land use zoning objectives in force through existing land use plans have already been subject to SEA and AA processes.
-Any variation to or review of these plans and associated zoning objectives would also be required to be subject to SEA and AA processes.
+Any variation to or review of these plans and associated zoning objectives would be required to be subject to SEA and AA processes.
 Potential significant adverse effects on various environmental components (SEOs AC1 AC2 AC3 PHH1 PHH2 B1 B2 B3 MA1 MA2 MA3 W1 W2 W3 L1 CH1 CH2 S1) as a result of developing these lands would be mitigated by environmental requirements, including those contained within the relevant land use plans.

-BusConnects would also facilitate enhancement of the public realm (SEOs MA1 CH1 CH2) in urban areas by facilitating the replacement of motorised transport modes with more sustainable and non-motorised modes such as low emission/fully electric bus vehicles and cycling.
+BusConnects would facilitate enhancement of the public realm (SEOs MA1 CH1 CH2) in urban areas by facilitating the replacement of motorised transport modes with more sustainable and non-motorised modes such as low emission/fully electric bus vehicles and cycling.

-Bus fleet investment and bus stop and shelter investment will improve vehicle appearance, availability and reliability and improve the quality of the bus service provided to the customer.
-Provision of a quality bus service will improve the likelihood that this service is used by the customer thereby improving sustainable mobility with associated interactions with emissions and energy usage.
-Newer vehicles will be more energy efficient and will emit less emissions, further contributing towards protection of the environment including with respect to air quality and greenhouse gas emissions targets (SEOs AC1 AC3 PHH2).
+Upgrading to BusConnects standards including more Real Time Passenger Information (RTPI), systems to prioritise public transport movements at signalised junctions, provision of new footpaths, bus shelter provision, smart ticketing, connections to other modes and transition to a low emission fleet will improve the quality of the bus service provided to the customer.
+Provision of a quality bus service will improve the likelihood that this service is used by the customer, thereby improving sustainable mobility with associated interactions with emissions and energy usage.
+A lower emission fleet would be likely to be more energy efficient and will emit fewer emissions, further contributing towards protection of the environment including with respect to air quality and greenhouse gas emissions targets (SEOs AC1 AC3 PHH2).